What is Tether – A Beginner’s Guide

 As a result, Bitfinex now refuses US customers and it no longer provides markets denominated in USD.
 Rather, it exclusively uses USDT.

-Technically, Tether is based on the Omni Platform.
+At first, all Tether was based on the Omni Platform.
 This platform is used for various digital assets, which are anchored to the Bitcoin blockchain.
-Following Bitcoin, Ethereum based Tether coins were launched as well.
+Following Bitcoin, Ethereum based Tether coins were launched as well, which is now their most-utilized network.
+They haven’t stopped there, however, with Tether tokens now existing on 8+ blockchains including Tron, OMG Network and Solana.

-The Tether peg is maintained through collateral, meaning for every 1 USDT in existence there’s a US Dollar sitting in deposit.
+The Tether peg is maintained through collateral.
+They claim that for every 1 USDT in existence, there’s a US Dollar worth of currency or other assets sitting in deposit.

-To sum up, for 1 USDT to actually be worth $1, exchanges must keep a reserve of dollars to back every USDT in existence.
+To sum it up, for 1 USDT to actually be worth $1, Tether and exchanges must keep a reserve of dollars to back every USDT in existence.

 Since the majority of mainstream interest in cryptocurrencies is due to their fluctuation in price, one might question the purpose of a cryptocurrency, which is predicated on maintaining a fixed price.
 No pumps, no dumps, no bubbles.